materialsvirtuallab/nano266/labs/lab2/README.md

 # Q4 (12 points): Convergence of forces with respect to *k*-points

-Repeat Q3, but this time, investigate the converge as a function of *k*-point grid size.
+Repeat Q3, but this time, investigate the convergence of forces as a function of *k*- point grid size.
 Keep all other parameters fixed.
 Record your relevant conditions (lattice parameter, cutoffs, etc.)

 # Q5 (12 points): Convergence of energy differences